 Each insurer which does or may provide liability insurance coverage to pay all or a portion of any claim which might be made shall provide, within 30 days of the written request of the claimant, a statement, under oath, of a corporate officer or the insurer’s claims manager or superintendent setting forth the following information with regard to each known policy of insurance, including excess or umbrella insurance:

 (d) A statement of any policy or coverage defense which such insurer reasonably believes is available to such insurer at the time of filing such statement.

-If the defense does not voluntarily provide insurance information, one can serve interrogatories asking about insurance coverage.
-"Interrogatories" are written questions that, in a lawsuit, have to be answered truthfully, under penalty of perjury.
+If a liable party or their insurance adjuster will not voluntarily provide insurance information, one can serve interrogatories asking about insurance coverage.
+“Interrogatories” are written questions that, in a lawsuit, have to be answered truthfully, under penalty of perjury.
 (For a set of interrogatories and other documents required for a dog bite lawsuit, get the Dog Bite Lawsuit Forms used by Attorney Kenneth M. Phillips, the author of this website.)

 An insurer’s failure to reveal policy limits at the pre-litigation stage can serve as a basis for bad faith actions.
 (See International Risk Management Institute, Disclosing Policy Limits in Liability Claims: A Landmine for Bad Faith, Internet, accessed 4/5/2016.)

 If the injured person (or his parents if he is a child) cannot retain an attorney because the case is too small, they can file a lawsuit in small claims court.
 When it is served by the sheriff, the defendants will turn it over to their insurance company if they are smart.
 Once the insurance company has it, there is a chance the company will get in touch with the victim or his family to try to negotiate a solution.